annotation/text-fabric/tf/docs/about/usefunc.md

 *   `local` under your local directory `~/text-fabric-data`
 *   `clone` under your local directory `~/github`
-*   `latest` under the latest release, to be checked with online GitHub
+*   `latest` under the latest release, to be checked with online backend
-*   `hot` under the latest commit, to be checked with online GitHub
+*   `hot` under the latest commit, to be checked with online backend
-*   `v1.2.3` under release `v1.2.3`, to be fetched from online GitHub
+*   `v1.2.3` under release `v1.2.3`, to be fetched from online backend
-*   `123aef` under commit `123aef`, to be fetched from online GitHub
+*   `123aef` under commit `123aef`, to be fetched from online backend
-*   *absent* under your local directory `~/text-fabric-data` if present, otherwise the latest release on GitHub, if present, otherwise the latest commit on GitHub
+*   *absent* under your local directory `~/text-fabric-data` if present, otherwise the latest release on backend, if present, otherwise the latest commit on backend

 For a demo, see [banks/repo](https://nbviewer.jupyter.org/github/annotation/banks/blob/master/tutorial/repo.ipynb).